 Technical Expertise and Support.
-We provide technical support and one-on-one service through our field and customer care center representatives.
-We have a dedicated team of more than 100 metalworking specialists who work with customers to improve their manufacturing processes and efficiency, as well as a technical support team that provides assistance to our sales teams and customers via phone and email.
+We provide technical support and one-on-one service through our field sales specialists and our centralized tech team representatives.
+We have a dedicated team of more than 120 metalworking specialists who work with customers to improve their manufacturing processes and efficiency, as well as a technical support team that provides assistance to our sales teams and customers via phone and email.
 These metalworking specialists are customer-facing and work side-by-side with our customers.
-We utilize our Application Optimization proprietary software to capture the application data and to deliver documented cost savings to our customers.
-Our exclusive service, MSC Millmax®, focuses on maximizing milling productivity and lowering cost by reducing the milling optimization process to a fraction of the time.
+We utilize our Ap Op® proprietary software to capture the application data and to deliver documented cost savings to our customers.
+Our exclusive service, MSC MillMax®, focuses on maximizing milling productivity and lowering cost by reducing the milling optimization process to a fraction of the time.
 Our customers recognize the value of a distributor that can provide technical support to improve their operations and productivity.